rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 ## INTRODUCTION
 ### 1. Handwritten Mathematical Expressions Recognition
 If you've ever had to typeset mathematical expressions, you might have thought: wouldn’t it be great if I could just take a picture of a handwritten expression and have it be recognized automatically?
 Can you use computer vision to recognize handwritten mathematical expressions?
-In this project, we will prove to you that we can!
+In this project, we will prove that we can!

 ### 2. Project goals
 - Building model to classify **Handwritten Mathematical Expressions** (Numbers and Operators) images.